Tomato Intolerance

 It is important to use alternative items in your diet when undertaking either a short- or long-term elimination diet to maintain nutrient balance.

-Below are good examples of nutritional alternatives when eliminating tomatoes:
+Below are good examples of tomato alternatives:

 Beta carotene